15 Sourdough Discard Desserts

 Sourdough Valentine’s Brownies

-These sourdough Valentine's brownies are a delicious and decadent treat.
-They are simple to make and use just a few everyday ingredients, sourdough discard, and a festive sprinkle of candy on top.
+These sourdough brownies for Valentine's Day are fudgy and festive.
+They're made with gooey chocolate butter, sourdough starter discard, and a festive sprinkle of candy on top.

 13